yi-jiayu/hashnode/ck1kvx2wj00aon7s1ec8vtdh2.md

 Nevertheless, I do think there's value in having a self-hosted blog, but I can still have that with self-hosted  [Ghost](https://ghost.org)  or Wordpress.
 Or I could use a headless CMS like  [Forestry](https://forestry.io)  or Contentful and continue having a statically-generated site.
 Perhaps I'll give those options a try someday.

 In the meantime, I just wanted to try out this new site I came across.

+PS.
+Seems like it's not possible to publish a post without tagging it.
+I guess that's my first complaint.